Updated May 1, 2017

 Before you come to campus, check out BearsDen – our new student engagement portal!
 Here you can search the hundreds of registered student groups on campus, check out and RSVP for upcoming events, and meet other students with similar interests.

-Please ensure you check the UAlberta Bookstore for any material available for purchase at that site.
 Please do not purchase your books at this time.
 Your professors will give you the required and recommended book lists in class.

 Visit the above link for information about your responsibilities concerning the University's communications policy as all information will be sent electronically to your UAlberta email address.